msethi13/feature-hunt/README.md

 Your app is ready to be deployed!

 ## Deployment
+We used Heroku and Netlify for deploying the application.

-We have deployed our app's front end you can check it out [here]( https://feature-hunt-g29.netlify.app/) the application's backend can be found [here](https://feature-hunt-final.herokuapp.com/) To know more about how we worked on this check our [wiki page](https://github.com/elric97/feature-hunt/wiki/Deployment)
+We have deployed our application's front end you can check it out [here]( https://feature-hunt-g29.netlify.app/) , the application's backend can be found [here](https://feature-hunt-final.herokuapp.com/).

+Check out our [wiki page](https://github.com/elric97/feature-hunt/wiki/Deployment) to understand how to deploy the application.
 ## Future Scope
 We believe in the ability to add new features in any project (including our own).